hmkelly/Helmholtz-Decomposition/README.md

-# HelmholtzDecomposition
+# Numerical Helmholtz Decomposition methods in Python
-A python package for multiple different methods to decompose a vectorfield into its irrotaional and rotaional components.
+A python package for multiple different methods to decompose a vector field into its irrotaional and rotaional components.

 Poisson based decomposition
 A helmholtz decomposition of a vector field based on a poisson solver.
 This version should work regardless of boundary conditions internal boundary conditions as it is not spatially dependent.